terrestris/d3-util/README.md

   buttons for the legend element
 * `onClick`: can be a function getting the current `d3.event` once an item is clicked
+* `onHover`: can be a function getting the current `d3.event` once the mouse is over the item
 * `style`: can be an object with svg style parameters such as `stroke`, `stroke-width` etc. in order to style the legend icon
 * `title`: the legend text